Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 **Figure: Application State Change Methods**
 ![Application](./media/application_lifecycle_app_events.png)

 The following example shows the basic usage of the lifecycle events provided by the `NUIApplication` class derived from the `CoreApplication` and `Application`.
-To use the `NUIApplication` class `Tizen.NUI` namespace have to be included in the project.
-In example below two additional namespaces are used: `Tizen.NUI.BaseComponents` for the `TextLabel` component and `Tizen.Sensor` for the accelerometer access.
+To use the `NUIApplication` class, `Tizen.NUI` namespace have to be included in the project.
+In the following example two additional namespaces are used: `Tizen.NUI.BaseComponents` for the `TextLabel` component and `Tizen.Sensor` for the accelerometer access.
 The application shows reason of overriding `OnPause` and `OnResume` methods.
-The app suspends `Accelerometer` update callback to save power in the `Paused` state.
+The app suspends `Accelerometer` update callback to save power in the `Paused` state:

 ```csharp
 using Tizen.NUI;